supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Select **Environment settings** from the Management area of the portal menu.

-1. Note that your "Defender coverage" includes at least 11 plans.
+1. expand it and note that your "Defender coverage" includes at least 11 plans.
 If you don't see it, wait for the *Trial started* notification to appear.
 After that, select **Refresh** and select your Subscription.

-1. Review the different Azure resources and fees under the *Microsoft Defender for* and *Pricing* columns.
+1. click on the subscription and Review the different Azure resources and fees under the *Microsoft Defender for* and *Pricing* columns.

-1. Select **Auto provisioning** from the Settings area.
+1. Select **Auto provisioning** from the Settings area in Defender plans.

 1. Review the Auto provisioning - Extensions.
 Confirm that **Log Analytics agent for Azure VMs** is **Off**.